 Appreciating the sakura is literally ‘flower viewing’, 花見 (hanami) in Japanese, and people gather together to celebrate the fleeting, frothing beauty of the cherry blossom trees, most often by sitting underneath them to drink and picnic.

 Although springtime weather tends to be less settled here in the UK, we can still enjoy this custom – if we time it right and the petals haven’t blown away!
 Read on to find out how and, importantly, where to enjoy the season.

 If you like to enjoy your blooms with others, join a hanami gathering in London.
 The Japanese Conversation Group (affiliated to The Japan Society London) hold an annual hanami event, usually under the trees in Kensington Park.
-Naturally, the date changes every year.
-The London Japanese Conversation Meetup Group also usually holds an annual event in Regent’s Park.
-Check the websites for updates.
+Naturally, the date changes every year, so check their website / subscribe to their mailing list for details.

-For lucky South Londoners, author Paul Wood will lead a Herne Hill walkshop scheduled for Sunday 24th March 2019 10.30am – 12.30pm, when ‘glorious Japanese Yoshino cherry trees will, with luck, be in full flower.
+For all you lucky South Londoners, author Paul Wood will lead a Herne Hill walkshop scheduled for Sunday 29th March 2020 10.30am – 12.30pm, when ‘glorious Japanese Yoshino cherry trees will, with luck, be in full flower.
 This species is unusual in the UK, but is the most frequently found in Tokyo’.
-Tickets are £19.45, and available on eventbrite.
+Tickets are about £18 (in advance).

 Love Japanese gardens?
 There are lots of lovely Japan-inspired gardens in London.
 We are so lucky!
 I’d recommend your check out this article for more on the topic:

 Learning the Japanese language?
 Did you know JapaneseLondon.com connects learners with wonderful 1-1 native-speaking private Japanese tutors, right here in London?
 Learn more here.